strimzi/proposals/056-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves back to the `NoMigration` state.
+The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process and the operator upgrades `Kafka.status.migrationState` field accordingly.

 ---

+If not rolling back, the user can move forward by deploying the KRaft controllers pool.

 **_Preconditions_**